Mexico tried, failed to get warrant for ex-cabinet secretary

 After months on the run, Lozoya was arrested in Spain in February and extradited to Mexico in July after agreeing to cooperate with investigators.
 He faces corruption charges related to Pemex’s overvalued purchase of a fertilizer plant and to millions in dollars of bribes from Brazilian construction firm Odebrecht.

-In addition to the alleged bribes for lawmakers, Lozoya has told prosecutors that Peña Nieto and Videgaray told him to use $4 million from Odebrecht to pay foreign campaign consultants for work on Peña Nieto’s 2012 election campaign.
+In addition to the alleged bribes for lawmakers, Lozoya told prosecutors that Peña Nieto and Videgaray told him to use $4 million from Odebrecht to pay foreign campaign consultants for work on Peña Nieto’s 2012 election campaign.
 That campaign put his Institutional Revolutionary Party back in power after 12 years in the opposition.

 Peña Nieto, who is reported to live abroad, has not spoken publicly since the allegations surfaced.